mzattera/v4j/docs/003/index.md

 # Conclusions

-Based on clustering the pages based on the "words" they contain:
+Based on the above clustering analysis we can conclude that:

 - Pages written using Courier's language A look quite different from pages using language B.